ROCm/rocALUTION/README.md

-# rocSparse
+# rocALUTION
-rocSparse enables sparse iterative solvers and preconditioners on multi/many-core CPU and GPU devices
+rocALUTION enables sparse iterative solvers and preconditioners on multi/many-core CPU and GPU devices